 Fancy yourself as a future solicitor or barrister?
 Working at a law firm can give you an insight into their everyday lives and how hard they have to work to win a case.

 Want to build the next Snapchat or Facebook?
 A software firm is somewhere you will want to go on work experience.
-See how programmers plan their projects, execute and maintain them.
+See how programmers plan their projects, and execute and maintain them.

 An advertising agency will give you a chance to be both creative and analytical.
 If you are creative or good with numbers then working with an advertising agency could be a good option for your work placement.

 If you are good at art and want a career in it in the future you have many options to choose from, one of which is working at a graphic design agency.
+If you know your way around Photoshop or Illustrator or would like to then going to a graphic design agency on work experience could be a great option for you.

 If you like writing, going on work experience with a content marketing firm could be a great choice for you.
 At a content marketing firm, you could learn how to create a marketing strategy and then execute it.

-At Urban Locker, we offer self-storage in London and we have many different roles that we employ people for.
+At Urban Locker, we offer self-storage in east London and we have many different roles that we employ people for.
 Working at a storage company could give you experience in everything from sales to marketing.

 If you want a career in building then working in a construction firm during your work experience week could be a good choice.
 At a construction company, you will learn how they plan their builds, what different employees do and different areas that are needed on a building project.